mighty-gerbils/gerbil-gambit/README.md

   but we'll get to it eventually.
 - the built modules do not include the expander or compiler; things that depend on them (macros or tools mostly) just won't work.
-- stdlib external foreign deps don't work yet; that should be straightforward to fix by fishing the necessary cc and ld options from the stdlib build-spec and putting them inside the sld.
-  **Note** this currently cripples important libraries due the openssl/3 dependency.

 **Note** I have only tested this on Linux; your mileage may vary in other systems.